boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

  - Not bother with S3.
 There is little point to pay the bandwidth cost when I was only using it for storage.
 Better to just stuff into the tar file from the beginning.
  - Invest some time in learning some tool to help with plotting and charting of results.
  - Use a trie or some other data type to keep a full count of filenames rather than the slightly lossy approach I used.
+ - Add an option to scc to check the type of the file based on keywords as examples such as https://bitbucket.org/abellnets/hrossparser/src/master/xml_files/CIDE.C was picked up as being a C file despite obviously being HTML when the content is inspected.
+To be fair all code counters I tried seem to make this mistake.

 ## So why bother?